Melvynkoh94/FinanceBasics/FinanceBasics.md

     -  Calls give the buyer the right but not the obligation to buy a given quantity of the underlying asset (stock), at a given price on or before a given future date.
     -  Puts give the buyer the right but not the obligation to sell a given quantity of the underlying asset at a given price on or before a given date
     -  Even options have lot size which was discussed in the Futures post.
 So when you say that you buy one option of Apple, it means you buy 100 shares of Apple where 100 is the lot size.
+  - ### Collateralized Debt Obligations (CDOs)
+    - A CDO is actually a form of insurance (offered by FIs like AIG)
+    - You bet on debt defaulters.
+    -       If the borrower defaults, the investor that bought the CDO earns.
+If the borrower finished repayment or amortized the loan, the investor loses.
+    - A form of asset-backed debt security (ABS)
+    -  CDO is "sliced" into "tranches", which "catch" the cash flow of interest and principal payments in sequence based on seniority
+    -  Repackages this asset pool into discrete "tranches" that can be sold to investors
+    -  FIs like AIG re-package B, BB and BBB that couldn't sell, rated them as AAA ratings, and sell them to the market (a whole new thing)
+    - [CDOs] explained by Khan Academy
+  - ### Synthetic CDOs
+    - A CDO of a CDO
+    - A CDO that invests in credit default swaps (CDSs)

 # Some Definitions